About

 I’m a home cook who learned how to make good food the old fashioned way: in my grandmother’s kitchen.
 We made everything from scratch not only because we had to, but because that’s the way Nana had always done things.

-I’ve also taken many cooking classes over the years.
-There’s always something new to learn and I love learning new techniques (especially when the end result is edible!).
-I’ve taken classes on Indian, French and Italian cuisine.
+I’ve taken many cooking classes over the years.
+There’s always something new to learn and I love trying new techniques (especially when the end result is edible!).
+I’ve taken classes on Mexican, Indian, French and Italian cuisine.
 As far as what you’ll find on this blog, I mostly share American, Italian and Mexican recipes because that is what I make most often at home.
-I hope you enjoy the recipes as much as my family does!

 My Favorite Recipes